Extracting discontinuity using the probe and enclosure methods: The Time Domain Enclosure Method

 In particulr, if $\Lambda_{\partial D}(p)$ consists of a single point $q\in\partial D$, we have

 \endproclaim

 Estimates on (4.70) give us some global information about the values of $\gamma_1$ relative to $\gamma_0$ at all the points on $\Lambda_{\partial D}(p)$ without knowing the curvatures.

 Formula (4.71) tells us whether there is a deviation of the value of $\gamma_1$ from $\gamma_0$ at a fixed monitoring point on the obstacle surface or not.
 Note that given an arbitrary $q\in\partial D$ if $p=q+s\nu_q$ and $s$ is a sufficiently small positive number, then $\Lambda_{\partial D}(p)=\{q\}$, and (4.65) is satisfied.
 We do not need any information about the geometry of $\partial D$ around $q$.
 This is remarkable.
-Instead we need just two observed waves generated by the same initial data on one day which is the case $\gamma=\gamma_0$ and another day the case $\gamma=\gamma_1$.
+However we need just two observed waves which were generated from the same initial data for case $\gamma=\gamma_0$ on one day and case $\gamma=\gamma_1$ on another day.

 Some further remarks are in order.

 $\bullet$ There is a well-known and classical result due to Majda \cite{Mo} in the context of the Lax-Phillips scattering theory for the wave equation with the same boundary condition.
 Under the assumption that the obstacle is strictly convex, he clarified that the leading term of the high frequency asymptotics for the {\it scattering amplitude} which is observed at infinity, contains information about only the Gauss curvature.
 This is a big difference from Theorem 4.10 and one can easily imagine its reason by taking the limit $d_{\partial D}(p)\rightarrow\infty$ in the formula (4.64):